ojacques/mkdocs-git-committers-plugin-2/README.md

 # mkdocs-git-committers-plugin-2

 MkDocs plugin for displaying a list of committers associated with a file in mkdocs.
-The plugin uses [GitHub's GraphQL API](https://docs.github.com/en/graphql) to fetch the list of contributors for each page.
+The plugin uses GitHub or GitLab API to fetch the list of contributors for each page.

+🥳 NEW!
+Works with GitLab too!

 For ease of use, this plugin is integrated in the [material for mkdocs](https://squidfunk.github.io/mkdocs-material/) theme by [Martin